-Allow the shirt to cool, then thoroughly hand-wring it and spread it out to air-dry.
+Allow the shirt to cool, then thoroughly hand-wring it.
+Spread the shirt out on a flat surface, being carefully not to pull on the fabric as you lay it out flat.
+Let the shirt air-dry.
 If the shirt still hasn't shrunk enough, repeat the process until you find the right fit.

-Wash your 100-percent cotton shirt or wool garment for one cycle on your washing machine's hottest water-temperature setting.
-The combination of moisture, heat and agitation causes stretched fabric fibers to shrink back to their original state.
+Wash your 100-percent cotton shirt or wool garment for one cycle on your washing machine's hottest temperature setting.
+The combination of moisture, heat and agitation can help stretched fabric fibers to shrink back to their original state.

 Remove the shirt from the machine and place it in the dryer.
 Run a drying cycle on medium heat until the shirt is completely dry.
 Set the dryer to high heat, unless the shirt's label warns against it, for a more intense shrinking effect.